Graves Mountain,

 In 1990, C-E became a wholly owned subsidiary of Asea Brown Boveri (ABB), a Swiss-Swedish multinational conglomerate based in Zurich and one of the largest electrical engineering companies in the world.
 The merged company spent 1.6+ million dollars in reclamation costs through the late 1990's.
 Combustion Engineering was also sued by 16 surrounding property owners for acid run off in 1991.

-The caretaker in charge of Graves Mountain, Clarence Norman Jr., has announced plans to hold a three day dig and rock swap on the Mountain during May and October.
-He will have the mountain open to collecting from 8 am to 6 pm each day.
+The caretaker in charge of Graves Mountain, Clarence Norman Jr., often holds a three day dig and rock swap on the Mountain In the Spring and the Fall.
+He usually has the mountain open to collecting from 8 am to 6 pm each day.
 All participants must stop at the welcome table in the Hospitality tent to sign a liability release.
 There will be several golf cart type, four wheeled vehicles available to transport those participants who have trouble walking long distances.
 The dig will cease and everyone is expected to be off the mountain by around 6 pm each day.
 Participants will be allowed to park in a designated area on the mountain.

 Rock Swap and Hot Food/Drinks: